 Where Do Biomedical Engineers Work?

-This is a full-time job, so no matter WHAT DOES BIOMEDICAL ENGINEER DO, they have to work under such environment, so their work can be monitored and recognized.
+This is a full-time job, their work is monitored and recognized to ensure safety.
 Working together is better than working alone, so most of the Biomedical Engineers prefer working for companies, which provide research facilities, so their skills can be improved.

 What do biomedical engineers do and what they Supposed to Know?